 What if my file has been pending for over a year?+

 Negative administrative silence applies (implicit denial).
-You can file a reposition or contentious-administrative appeal, or wait for the resolution.
+You can file a reposition appeal at the Ministry (1 month) or a contentious-administrative appeal at the National Court (2 months), or wait for resolution.

 How do I check the status of my citizenship file?+